keydrevolta/mtest/design/intent.md

 ## Introduction

-Intent is one of the core mtest design concepts.
+Intent is one of the core mtool design concepts.

 ## Intent